 Change lives in Peru

-With an elevation of nearly 13,000ft and a lack of electronic heating systems, the residents of Ayaviri are left living in extremely cold conditions.
-Join us as we partner with engineers to warm up homes and hearts in Peru!
+With an elevation of nearly 13,000ft and a lack of electronic heating systems, the residents of Ayaviri are left living in extremely cold and unsanitary conditions.
+Join us as we partner with the Colorado School of Mines to improve water quality while warming up homes and hearts in Peru!

 The Papal Foundation has awarded our partner organization in Ayaviri a grant to help participants afford this mission.
 It can be put towards everything but your flight and tourism related expenses (i.e. Machu Picchu).

 Please email [email protected] if you are interested in applying for this scholarship.
 You are very strongly encouraged to apply, as it could significantly reduce your cost of participating on this Adventure Mission trip.